roland-liedtke/Instrukcje/Polecenia_SED.md

 Domyślnie sed drukuje zawartosc, po wlaczeniu 'p' drukuje podwojnie, ale z parametrem -n wraca do pojedynczego wydruku.

+The = command writes the line number followed by its contents on the standard output stream.
+The following example illustrates this.

+[jerry]$ sed '=' books.txt

 ## S for Substitution
 sed 's/day/night/' old >new